-Not only do telematics provide fleet managers with valuable information they can use to improve overall driver safety and productivity, this data also has significant cost benefits.
-Drivers can be dispatched and rerouted in real time when needed, and routes can be designed more efficiently.
+Not only do telematics provide fleet managers with valuable information they can use to improve overall driver safety and productivity, but this data also has significant cost benefits.
+Drivers can be dispatched and rerouted in real-time when needed, and routes can be designed more efficiently.

 By spotting trends in driver training effectiveness and reducing crashes on the road, you can also use telematics to show insurers your fleet’s history of safe driving, which can lead to reduced premiums.

 Vehicle telematics act similarly to an aircraft’s flight data recorder, or “black box,” tracking important data that can be analyzed to improve productivity, identify trends, and correct driver behavior.
 This data can also be used in investigations to recreate conditions surrounding a crash.

 A telematics device is placed in the vehicle's diagnostic port and uses GPS and accelerometer technology to gather information in real-time.
 A web-based dashboard enables fleet managers to analyze the collected data to identify different trends in driver behavior, as well as other metrics such as:

 - Real-time GPS location